awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

    + `AppClientSecret`: Your app client secret\.
    + `Region`: Your AWS Region\.

-**To discover and establish secure connections with your microcontroller over BLE**
+**To discover and establish secure connections with your microcontroller over Bluetooth Low Energy**

-1. Run the BLE demo project on your microcontroller\.
+1. Run the Bluetooth Low Energy demo project on your microcontroller\.

-1. Run the BLE Mobile SDK demo application on your mobile device\.
+1. Run the Bluetooth Low Energy Mobile SDK demo application on your mobile device\.

    To start the demo application in the Android SDK from the command line, run the following command: